tornadocontrib/xmr-proxy/README.md

 ### `broadcast.html`

+( for review https://tornadocontrib.github.io/xmr-proxy/broadcast.html, do not use online version in production )

 Simple UI to broadcast signed transactions, like https://xmrchain.net/rawtx but it can broadcast to any Monero RPC nodes listed on https://monero.fail or node provided with custom input.